orsonteodoro/muslx32/README.md

 The last update before 2020 was in Jul 17, 2018.

 As of Nov 2020, this repo is slowly being updated.
 It is not recommended to use it until the system dependencies (stage 1 to 3) are up to date because of security reasons.
 This means that all packages in sys-* category be updated first.
 Then, all packages in dev-* category will be updated.
 All userspace programs (@world set - @system set) that sit on top of those layers will be done afterwards.

 Once the project is up to date, the status above will change to READY.
-If you are impatent or want to jump ahead, you may fork this repo and bring all system ebuilds and toolchain up to date yourself.
+If you are impatent or want to jump ahead, you may fork this repo (or work on a local repo) and bring all system ebuilds and toolchain up to date yourself.
 I recommend looking at both the musl overlay (https://github.com/gentoo/musl) and the Alpine Linux repo (https://git.alpinelinux.org/aports/tree/) for additional musl patches.
 Diff the ebuilds against the ones in the gentoo-overlay or the musl overlay to see what changes this repo has made to those ebuilds.
 Do the musl patching first, then do the x32 part next.
 Keep those parts in the ebuild self-contained and documented in a conditional as follows to easily migrate ebuild updates forward.

 <pre>
 if [[ "${CHOST}" =~ "muslx32" ]] ; then